Ak0p/infra/README.md

 ## Docker Containers

-I am using Nginx Proxy Manager to route traffic to my services containers and so I created a Docker network `proxies` which is ideally to be used by any container which is to be exposed to the outside network.
+I am using Nginx Proxy Manager to route traffic to my services containers and so I created a Docker network `proxies` for the client containers to use to connect to NPM.
 As for the list of services I have provided:
   - nextcloud
   - portainer